 Omega-3s are confusing.
 When you’re standing in the supplement aisle facing dozens of choices, how are you supposed to know which one is right for you?
 It’s tricky, because the answer depends on source, supplement quality, ingredient ratios, and most importantly, what you eat.

 To make this important information easier to swallow, I’ve created two quizzes to test your omega-3 IQ, which I hope you’ll enjoy enough to share with your friends and family.
 The one below is all about omega-3 supplements, and a sister quiz, which you can access here, is all about natural food sources of omega-3s and how they work in the body.
 I've included a quick summary and a link to specific product recommendations at the end of the quiz.

 1. Who absolutely MUST take an omega-3 supplement? (select all that apply)

 c) People who don’t eat seafood

 e) People who own stock in supplement companies must take a supplement

-a) Plant foods do not contain any EPA or DHA, the active forms of omega-3s our bodies use.
+ANSWER: (a) Plant foods do not contain any EPA or DHA, the active forms of omega-3s our bodies use.
 The only form of omega-3 found in plants is called ALA, and it is extremely difficult for our bodies to transform ALA into EPA and DHA.
 Therefore, vegans MUST take a supplement.

 b) Eggs and dairy are quite low in EPA and DHA, even if they come from pastured animals, so vegetarians would be wise to take a supplement, but it's unclear if it's mandatory for all vegetarians.